Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Figure out workflow to acquire and install SSL because you'll be doing this annually.
 Also perform it now
 		- If CloudPanel, it's very simple going to the site -> SSL/TLS -> Actions -> New Let's Encrypt Certificate (however you must have a domain connected to that website already because it'll create a file then access that file through your domain URL to prove your ownership then generates the certificate).
 		- If less obvious how and where to install SSL HTTPS certificates: Contact customer support or google Web host + OS + Nginx/Apache + Install SSL certificates.
 If the web host is not well known (very independent), google for: OS + Nginx/Apache+ Install SSL certificate
 	- CloudPanel's Let's Encrypt SSL failing?
-Refer to section "Test web hosting management panel" -> ~ SSL
+Refer to section "Test Web Hosting Control Panel" -> ~ SSL
 	- Know the filepaths to the SSL for future issues and code that needs SSL cert and key paths such as gunicorn (even if Cloudpanel abstracts it away)
 		- If Hostinger CloudPanel, the Vhost page likely hides ssl cert and key file paths in the server block as variables.
 You have to find the site's nginx confi file where the final vhost is written (eg. /etc/nginx/sites-enabled/some-website.com.conf)
 			- Hostinger Ubunto 22.04 with Cloud Panel paths could be: